pyomeca/bioptim/README.md

 #### TRACK_TORQUE (Lagrange)
 Tracks the generalized forces part of the controls variable towards a target

+#### MINIMIZE_STATE_DERIVATIVE (Lagrange)
+Minimizes the difference between a state at a node and the same state at the next node, effectively minimizing the generalized forces derivative

 #### MINIMIZE_TORQUE_DERIVATIVE (Lagrange)
 Minimizes the difference between a *tau* at a node and the same *tau* at the next node, effectively minimizing the generalized forces derivative